 The best part is giving your child the chance to ask questions and voice their fears about their uncertain future.
 Hopefully, by reading these books together, you will be able to build excitement over anxiety for your older child.

 HELLO IN THERE : A BIG SISTER’S BOOK OF WAITING

 By Jo Witek

-From New York Times bestselling author Amy Krouse Rosenthal, Little Miss, Big Sis is a wonderful big sister book teaching little miss about the excitement ahead with the arrival of a new baby.
-Told with rhythmic rhyming, it is a great story for preschool aged children who have some grasp on the concepts of time and challenges of infants.
+Told with rhythmic rhyming, it’s a great story for preschool-aged children who have some grasp on the concepts of time and challenges of infants.
 It reinforces big sisters important role within the family.
 Plus it prepares them for some of the less fun stuff like getting hair pulled or lots of crying.

-With kid-friendly humour and straight forward storytelling, Babies Don’t Eat Pizza book is a great way to reassure older siblings awaiting the arrival of a new baby into their family.
-The illustrations feature different families caring for and learning about their new family member – adoption, multicultural families, premature birth and special needs, bottle feeding and breastfeeding.
+The illustrations feature different families caring for and learning about their new family member.
+With adoption, multicultural families, premature birth and special needs, bottle feeding and breastfeeding.
 It also explores feelings and concerns kids may have and gives tips to parents for adjusting to the transition too.

 THE BIG SIBLING BOOK : BABY’S FIRST YEAR ACCORDING TO ME

 This is another book by the author of Little Miss, Big Sis but this one is a little unique.
 Instead of being a story like the rest, this is actually a scrapbook for older siblings to document their own unique view of the babies milestoneS.
 From pregnancy through birth and beyond.